 Clearly technology is such a part of our lifestyle that our electronics policy needs to evolve to reflect the reality that we use technology to help us think, learn, solve problems, communicate, collaborate and contribute effectively in the modern learning environment.
 Instead of limiting technology, QJS seeks to embrace the value offered by technology to help our learners work together to achieve shared goals and to fulfill learning responsibilities facilitated by our educational staff.

 While the QJS staff embraces the opportunities technology offers our programs we do recognize the social and learning issues associated with electronics.
-Many devices have the ability to take pictures and with just a few keystrokes and these pictures can be posted to websites.
-Text messaging is a problem.
-Many students text message hundreds of times per day and this activity seems to be over riding common sense.
-Students freely admit that they text message during class time.
+Students should note it is illegal to take pictures or capture test materials or lectures without the permission of the person being recorded or photographed.
+Devices have the ability to take pictures and these pictures could be posted to websites.
+Text messaging can also become a problem.
 Instant messaging and text messaging can facilitate bullying and harassment which is considered to be a serious problem and violates other Board and Ministry policies.
-Students should note it is illegal to take pictures or capture test materials or lectures without the permission of the person being videotaped or photographed.

-Policy Statement: The use of digital technologies for course work and learning is at the discretion and direction of the teacher responsible for your learning.
-All electronic devices not approved for use should be powered off and secured on your person and out of sight.
+The use of digital technologies for course work and learning is at the discretion and direction of the teacher responsible for learning.
+All electronic devices not approved for use should be in silent mode and secured on your person and out of sight.
 This policy is in effect during all regular instructional hours.
 It does NOT include lunch hours and breaks.

 The consequences of breaching this policy are outlined below:

-Second Infraction – Teacher will confiscate the offending device and assign a detention (can be with the teacher or in the detention room).
+- Second Infraction – Teacher will confiscate the offending device and assign a detention (can be with the teacher or in the lunchtime study hall where a problem/solution plan will be created).

-Third Infraction – Item is confiscated by the teacher and given to the principal or vice-principal.
+- Third Infraction – Item is confiscated by the teacher and given to the principal or vice-principal.
 The student will pick up the electronic device at the end of the school day.
-A detention will be assigned.
+Study hall plan (needing revision now) and contact the parent to collaborate on a solution.

-Fourth infraction-The student will have the electronic device confiscated until a parent makes suitable arrangements to retrieve the device.
+- Fourth infraction-The student will have the electronic device confiscated until a parent makes suitable arrangements to retrieve the device.
 The responsibility is on the student to make arrangements with their parent.
-A detention will be assigned.

-Should academic performance / attendance / lates become a problem for your child, teachers will assign him/her a study hall.
-The study hall will be at lunch time 10 minutes after the lunch bell in an assigned room.
-Students’ names will be called at the lunch hour announcements.
+Should academic performance / attendance / lates become a problem for your child, teachers will assign him/her a study hall with an opportunity to complete or catch up on work missed.
+The study hall will be at lunch time in a designated room.
+Where there are ongoing concerns, staff will contact the family and arrange to meet to attempt to create a plan of support for the student.

 Problems usually arise in two ways.
 Students are discovered cheating (evidence) or students, by their actions, give reason to believe that they may have been cheating.
 The degree of certainty will play a role in determining the nature of the consequences.
-Generally consequences will range from being given a zero (0), an assignment re-do or, if it involves test materials, an out of school suspension.
+Generally the student will be given an opportunity to re-do the assignment/assessment.
+Parents may be contacted by the teacher or principal.

 Medication at School